Graphic of the cycle of data brokering

 • Use Cases: The data is used for targeted ads, background checks for employment/housing, and fraud detection.
 But, if sold to unethical sources, can be used to target us with spam, defraud us of our money, or even distort us if we have secrets we do not want known.

-• Industry Value: The data broker industry is estimated to be worth 200 billion** per year. (**Kaspersky)
+• Industry Value: The data broker industry is estimated to be worth $200 billion** per year. (**Kaspersky)

 • Data Types: Collected information often includes names, addresses, Social Security numbers, email addresses, detailed buying habits, connections, activities, health data and more.

-…Which in January 2026 initiated a program named Data Broker Requests and Opt-Out Platform or “DROP” — This will be a free service for all California residents that allows them to submit one single request for their data’s deletion from over 500 registered brokers.
+…Which in January 2026 initiated a program named Data Broker Requests and Opt-Out Platform or “DROP” — This will be a free service for all California residents which allows them to submit one single request for their data’s deletion from over 500 registered brokers.
 The brokers are then required by law to delete the requestor’s data within 90 days.
 DROP plans to be fully functional by August 2026.

 Exceptions: Data brokers do not have to delete information they collected directly from you (Self-Reported Data such as information gathered from surveys, contests, or registration forms) or publicly available data (like vehicle registration, real estate, or public voting records).